haoxinlei1994/EasyAndroidDb/README.md

-Easy Android ORM database for learnning what is ORM, support sync and async CRUD、Compile time annotation and version upgrade with sql style api.
+Easy Android ORM database for learnning what is ORM, support sync and async CRUD、compile time annotation and version upgrade with sql style api.

 # how to use